prachi-kCoder/STRIVER-SDE-SHEET/Majority-Element-II.md

 Approach : `2Pass Approach`
 - It works because for freq > n/3 , so at max 2 elements can have this much freq , (n/3 + extra) + (n/3 + extra) + (n/3 - 2*extra)
 - Hence at max 2 majorities , other have freq < n/3
-- PASS1 : Record the majorty elements
+- PASS1 : Record the majorty elements ,  &  other candidates (other than n1, n2) are reduces the chance of these to be in majority !
 - PASS2 : Ensure their freq > n/3